 The City of Dickinson Office of Emergency Management serves the Dickinson Community by coordinating disaster mitigation, preparedness, response, recovery and prevention activities, and is responsible for planning and coordinating the city’s response to and recovery from any natural and man-made disasters.
 The Office of Emergency Management accomplishes this through the five phases of emergency management: Mitigation, Preparedness, Response, Recovery and Prevention.
-During times when the Emergency Operations Center (EOC) is activated, staff from City of Dickinson departments fill the various required positions.
+During times when the Emergency Operations Center (EOC) is activated, staff from City of Dickinson departments and other agencies fill needed positions.

 Dickinson Office of Emergency Management is also responsible for the City's comprehensive, all-hazards emergency management program, which includes:

 Maintaining a current Emergency Operations Plan and Emergency Annexes